The Selvedge Masterlist: Our Ultimate Jeans Guide

 Their immediately recognisable and elegant arcuates are a beacon for savvy enthusiasts.
 They send out an unmissable signal, indicating that the wearer has searched high and low for a truly exceptional pair.

-For more accommodating fits, try the 3004 (straight tapered) and the 3005 (straight).
+For more accommodating fits, try the 3004 (straight tapered), the 3005 (straight) and the 3009 (slim straight).

 The Flat Head is sold at: Redcast Heritage (ES), Corlection (AU), and Franklin & Poe (US)